-In late September, Florida was again at the center of a historic natural disaster when Hurricane Ian made landfall along the Lee Island Coast as a strong Category 4 storm, leaving behind a wake of devastation.

-Innumerable properties were affected by Hurricane Ian, with estimated property losses in Florida exceeding \$40 billion.[1]
-With an impact of this scale, Hurricane Ian claims could approach the 1 million claims associated with Hurricane Irma.[2]

-The number of Hurricane Ian lawsuits that will be filed is anybody's guess, but if history has taught us anything, there will be tens of thousands, with a singular insurance claim having the potential to result in separate lawsuits by an insured, a tarping company, a water mitigation company, a mold remediation company, a roofer, a contractor and so on.

-So goes the typical tale of Florida property insurance litigation.
+In late September of 2022, Florida was again at the center of a historic natural disaster when Hurricane lan made landfall along the Lee Island Coast as a strong Category 4 storm, leaving behind a wake of devastation.
+Innumerable properties were affected by Hurricane lan, with estimated property losses in Florida exceeding \$40 billion.1 With an impact of this scale, Hurricane lan claims could approach the 1 million claims associated with Hurricane Irma.2 The number of Hurricane lan lawsuits that will be filed is anybody's guess, but if history has taught us anything, there will be tens of thousands, with a singular insurance claim having the potential to result in separate lawsuits by an insured or a tarping company, water mitigation company, mold remediation company, roofer, contractor, and so on - the typical tale of Florida property insurance litigation.

 The flood of litigation is coming, but what will it entail?
 How will it be different from prior storms?
 What areas of the law are going to be tested?
 This article discusses some key legal and factual issues likely to be at the heart of Hurricane Ian litigation.